xinzhou93/CS280A/content/Project3.md

   </figure>
 </div>

+However, we can see that the images are not stitched correctly since there are black areas between inside the warped images.
+I choose focal length of 800 pixels but this value may not represent the actual camera length.
+In addition, I assume the cylindrical coordination implementation is wrong and thus the subsequent homography cannot be computed correctly.

 <div style="display: grid; grid-template-columns: repeat(auto-fit, minmax(250px, 1fr)); gap: 15px; text-align: center;">
   <figure style="margin: 0;">
     <img src="/P3/9_21.png" alt="Image 1" style="width: 100%; height: auto; display: block;" />